 Exam structure and format

-CFP exam takes place three times a year in March, July, and November.
-It is a test center exam but also offers a remotely proctored option for those who prefer or need it.
-This flexibility helps candidates choose the most suitable testing environment for their needs.
+The CFP exam takes place three times a year in March, July, and November.
+It is a test center exam, but there is also a remotely proctored option for those who prefer or need it, so you can pick the testing environment that works best for you.

-With 170 multiple-choice questions to answer, this detailed examination covers everything from tax planning and risk management to retirement and financial planning process.
+With 170 multiple-choice questions to answer, the exam covers everything from tax planning and risk management to retirement and the financial planning process.

 The CFP exam aims to assess your depth of knowledge across key areas of financial planning.

-You have six hours split into two 3-hour sessions with a scheduled break in between to complete the exam.
-This timing structure demands effective time management skills during preparation and on test day itself.
+You have six hours, split into two 3-hour sessions with a scheduled break in between.
+That timing structure means you'll need to manage the clock well, both during preparation and on test day itself.

-To sign up for the exam, you must register by the specified registration deadline for each testing window.
-Meeting these deadlines ensures you secure your preferred date and location for taking the CFP exam.
+To sign up, you must register by the deadline for each testing window.
+Register early and you'll have a better shot at your preferred date and location.

 Key dates and deadlines